uds-lsv/da-lang-id/README.md

 **To appear in INTERSPEECH 2020 **

-Badr Abdullah, Tania Avgustinova, Bernd Möbius, Dietrich Klakow
+Badr M. Abdullah, Tania Avgustinova, Bernd Möbius, Dietrich Klakow

 Department of Language Science and Technology